-ngx-highlightjs in Angular Universal
+ngx-highlightjs with Angular SSR

 Installation